 This last week the Southern Baptist Convention debated the legitimacy of leading people to pray the sinner’s prayer for salvation.
 The scenario is a familiar one: at the end of a service every head is bowed, every eye is closed, and no one is looking around.
 Then the preacher will typically ask any who are not Christians to pray this simple pray after him: “Dear God, I know I’m a sinner.
 I know my sin deserves to be punished.
-I believe Christ died for me and rose from you grave.
+I believe Christ died for me and rose from the grave.
 I trust Jesus alone as my Savior.
 Thank you for the forgiveness and everlasting life I now have.
 In Jesus’ name, amen.”
 The preacher says that if you prayed that prayer and really meant it, you are now saved.

 Here are a few reasons why I think it’s generally unwise for churches and individual Christians to utilize the Sinner’s Prayer in evangelism: